gloggers99/game/README.md

 Rendering using opengl is out of the scope of this tutorial, the goal is to abstract most of opengl's functionality into classes throughout Game, however im still working at it bit by bit.
+However a glfw and opengl environment is provided for you to work with, and advanced users can utilize the full opengl toolset with a simplified Scene like structure.